 A new high-speed Electric Train Service (ETS) from Padang Besar to Gemas started operating from the 10th October 2015, travelling all the way from the Malaysian / Thailand border station, through Perlis, Kedah, Perak, Kuala Lumpur and then on to the state of Negeri Sembilan.

-The final section from Gemas to Johor Bahru is still to be constructed (due for completion in 2020).
+The final section from Gemas to Johor Bahru is still to be constructed.

 For now, if you want to travel further south to Johor Bahru and on to Singapore, you have to take the new Shuttle Train services from Gemas to JB, then another from JB to Singapore.

-New Padang Besar to Gemas ETS Timetable effective from the 3rd of June 2018:
+New Padang Besar to Gemas ETS Timetable valid for 2019 and into 2020:

 |Station||Departs P. Besar||Arrives Gemas||Operating Days|

 To see the full timetables for these services, please see our:

 ETS Train Timetable southbound route by clicking here >